bartbutenaers/node-red-contrib-ui-svg/README.md

 ## Various stuff

 ### Fontawesome icons
-Fontawesome icons are used widely in Node-RED, and are in fact little SVG drawings on their own.
+Fontawesome icons are used widely in Node-RED and are in fact little SVG drawings on their own.
 They are a very easy way e.g. to represent devices on a floorplan.
 Such an icon can easily be added via DrawSvg, as demonstrated in this animation:

 ![icons via drawsvg](https://user-images.githubusercontent.com/14224149/66722326-17edf600-ee0c-11e9-94b9-225edcc12250.gif)